ismith1024/ismith1024.github.io/_posts/2019-01-12-Boston_AirBNB.md

 From the perspective of an AirBNB operator, this would be encouraging: AirBNBs in the suburbs stand to benefit as much as those downtown.
 For this market, guests attending large events are clearly willing to use transporation to get there.

-### 3. Customer Satisfaction vs. Distance to the Event
+### 3. How happy are AirBNB customers who stayed close to the event?

 Despite being close to an event venue, AirBNB customers were less satisfied than usual within approximately 5 km: